wiktor-falek/wiktor-falek/README.md

 * I am a self taught programmer on the journey to become a web developer 🚀

-* I speak 🇬🇧 English 🇵🇱 Polish and I am currently learning 🇸🇪 Swedish
+* I speak fluent 🇬🇧 English 🇵🇱 Polish and I am currently learning 🇸🇪 Swedish

 ## Languages and Tools
 <div>